Table of Contents

 - Oatmeal with apple chunks or applesauce

-- Oatmeal with apple, raisins, or other sweetener.
+- Oatmeal with apples, raisins, or another sweetener.

 - Oatmeal with fruit or sweetener